-ten years of generation after the plant is placed into service.
+The United States has implemented policies to promote investment in wind power at the Federal, state, and local levels.
+Since 1992, the leading Federal subsidy for wind farm developers has been the PTC.
+The PTC is a tax credit for electricity generated by qualified energy resources and sold to an unrelated party during the tax year.
+A qualifying generation source can claim the PTC for the first ten years of generation after the plant is placed into service.
+Congress initially set the PTC at \$15/MWh, but automatic inflation adjustments made it worth \$23/MWh in 2014.
 Prior to the 2008 financial crisis, wind farm developers typically monetized tax credits by partnering with a financial firm in the tax equity market.
-During the financial crisis, more than half of the suppliers of tax equity departed this market, such as Lehman Brothers and AIG.
-This introduced financing challenges for wind farm developers that did not have (nor anticipate to have) sufficient tax liability to monetize the tax credits on their own (U.S. PREF, 2010).
+During the financial crisis, more than half of the suppliers of tax equity exited this market.
+This introduced financing challenges for wind farm developers without sufficient tax liability to monetize the tax credits on their own (U.S. PREF, 2010).

 In this financial context, wind farm developers sought new ways to realize the value of the PTC.
-During the 2008-2009 Presidential Transition, representatives of the wind industry advocated for making the PTC refundable and creating long carry-back provisions to the Presidential Transition Team and Congressional staffers, but these ideas were not acceptable to the bill writers.
-In early January 2009, Congressional and Presidential Transition Team members discussed for the first time the idea of availing the Investment Tax Credit (ITC) to all renewable power sources as part of what would become the American Recovery and Reinvestment Act of 2009 ("The Recovery Act").6 Moreover, the bill negotiators agreed to provide an option for project developers to select a cash grant of equal value to the ITC in lieu of the ITC or PTC.
-When the bill became law the following month, Congress agreed to make the ITC and Section 1603 grant options available retroactively to projects placed into service on or after January 1, 2009.
-Wind farms were already eligible for the PTC under current law at the time.
-The Recovery Act extended the sunset date for the wind PTC until December 31, 2012 (which has been extended again in several subsequent tax laws).
-A wind project could claim a 1603 grant if it was placed into service before the end of 2012 and its construction began in 2009, 2010, or 2011.
+During the 2008-2009 Presidential Transition, representatives of the wind industry advocated for making the PTC refundable to the Presidential Transition Team and Congressional staffers, but this proposal was not adopted.
+In early January 2009, Congressional staffers and Presidential Transition Team members discussed for the first time the possibility of allowing large-scale wind power sources to receive an upfront cash grant worth 30 percent of investment costs in lieu of the PTC as part of what would become the American Recovery and Reinvestment Act of 2009 ("The Recovery Act").
+When the bill became law the following month, Congress made this Section 1603 grant option available retroactively to projects placed into service on or after January 1, 2009.
+A wind project could claim a 1603 grant if its construction began in 2009, 2010, or 2011 and it was placed into service by the end of 2012.
+Wind farms remained eligible for the PTC under existing